edlvj/iq/postgresql.md

 ### How work in Sql - Operator Vacuum?
 VACUUM reclaims storage occupied by dead tuples.
 In normal PostgreSQL operation, tuples that are deleted or obsoleted by an update are not physically removed from their table; they remain present until a VACUUM is done.
 Therefore it's necessary to do VACUUM periodically, especially on frequently-updated tables.

+### How to avoid locking if we use plan to add new Index?

+However, Postgres has a CONCURRENTLY option for CREATE INDEX that creates the index without preventing concurrent INSERTs, UPDATEs, or DELETEs on the table.

+To make this option easier to use in migrations, ActiveRecord 4 introduced an algorithm: :concurrently option for add_index.

+Here’s an example:

+class AddIndexToAsksActive < ActiveRecord::Migration
+  disable_ddl_transaction!

+  def change
+    add_index :asks, :active, algorithm: :concurrently end end